Legaeldan/milestone-1/README.md

 I have also tested the functionality of the main logo on mobile, and while it changes on mobile, it only changes when the user clicks and holds the item.
 I will be looking further into correcting this with Javascript to show the item when it is on screen, as opposed to held.

-All code is checked via a [HTML Validator](https://validator.w3.org/) and I'm currently aware of an error on page, which unfortunately I am unable to correct at my current level.
+All code is checked via a [HTML Validator](https://validator.w3.org/) and I'm currently aware of an warning on the page, but as it's only a warning, I have decided that it's an acceptable warning due to the layout of the page.

 <h2>Deployment</h2>
-The main method of deployment is GitHub pages.
+The main method of deployment is [GitHub pages](https://legaeldan.github.io/milestone-1/).
 After discussions with my mentor, I was notified of GitHub pages, meaning I didn't need to boot up Cloud9 everytime I wished to showcase my site.

-All deployment to GitHub have been done using Visual Studio Code, with GitHub installed locally to push to the repository.
+All deployment to [GitHub](https://github.com/Legaeldan/milestone-1) have been done using [Visual Studio Code](https://code.visualstudio.com/), with [Git](https://git-scm.com/downloads) installed locally to push to the repository.

-There are currently two branches posted to GitHub.
+There are currently two branches posted to [GitHub](https://github.com/Legaeldan/milestone-1/branches).
 * The master which incorporates all commits from the start of the project.
 And includes the parallax branch merge from the middle of the project.
 * The parallax branch, which was the point of change from a multi page site, to a single scrolling site.